 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of amlodipine and benazepril combination in the elderly.
-However, elderly patients are more likely to have age-related kidney or liver problems, which may require caution and an adjustment in the dose for patients receiving amlodipine and benazepril combination.
+However, elderly patients are more sensitive to the effects of this medicine than younger adults, which may require an adjustment in the dose for patients receiving amlodipine and benazepril combination.

 Although certain medicines should not be used together at all, in other cases two different medicines may be used together even if an interaction might occur.
 In these cases, your doctor may want to change the dose, or other precautions may be necessary.
 When you are taking this medicine, it is especially important that your healthcare professional know if you are taking any of the medicines listed below.
 The following interactions have been selected on the basis of their potential significance and are not necessarily all-inclusive.